hoomanb1/fuse-examples/dynamic-jms-config-fragment/README.md

               broker-container   1.0        karaf   yes          mq-broker-default.broker-profile  success
               broker-container2  1.0        karaf   yes          mq-broker-default.broker-profile  success

-Note: When creating the broker instance with the above command, broker's openwire transport listener listens on a random port, you can verify that by loging into the hawtio console and connect to master broker container by clicling on the arrow next to it.
+Note-3: When creating the broker instance with the above command, broker's openwire transport listener listens on a random port, you can verify that by loging into the hawtio console and connect to master broker container by clicling on the arrow next to it.
 From the ActiveMQ tab look for "Open wire url".
 To set a fixed port for the openwire listener we add a config adming propety setting in the broker's profile:

             JBossFuse:karaf@root> fabric:profile-edit --pid io.fabric8.mq.fabric.server-broker-profile/openwire-port=61618 mq-broker-default.broker-profile